arezamoosavi/alimo.github.io/index.md

 - The goggle stock data is saved into cassandra using cqlengine
 - Then an ETL job will take the data and after preprocessing, using them to predict next month closing price
-- This app is developed using docker.
+- This app is built and deployed using docker.

-**Tools:** Cassandra, Pandas, Sklearn, ETL, Docker
+**Tools:** Cassandra, Pandas, Scikit-learn, ETL, Docker

 - [Medium](https://medium.com/@sdamoosavi/google-stock-data-etl-with-cassandra-and-predictive-modeling-with-it-756a56b49ea9)